Product Filters

 Yes, despite the stated product weight, the actual weight of ballast bulk bags may vary depending on moisture content.

-What Gravel is Used in Ballast Production?
+What Gravel is Used in Ballast Bulk Bag Production?

 Ballast products typically consist of a mixture of stones and gravel, which may include limestone, granite, gritstone, dolomite, trap rock, or quartzite.
 In certain instances, hard materials such as burnt clay may also be included in the mix.